Information for Graduate Students

 To qualify for graduate work in the department, the candidate must show evidence of a comprehensive knowledge of Spanish and/or Luso-Brazilian literature and basic competence, written and oral, in the target language.
 A broad training in the humanities is advantageous.

 A 15-25 page essay on any literary topic, written in Spanish or Portuguese, must accompany the student's application for admission.

 Please visit the Graduate School website for complete information regarding application and admission.

-By the end of the second year of graduate study, all students must demonstrate reading proficiency in two foreign languages that are relevant to the student's field of specialization.
-Students are urged to fulfill these requirements in the first year of residence.
-All language requirements must be satisfied in order for the student to be authorized to take the general examination.
+By the end of the second year of graduate study (fourth semester), all students must demonstrate reading proficiency in one foreign language that is relevant to the student's field of specialization.
+Students are urged to fulfill this requirement in the first year of residence.
+The language requirement must be satisfied in order for the student to be authorized to take the general examination.
 In addition, students specializing in Hispanic literature and culture are required to take at least one 500-level Portuguese course and, likewise, students focusing on Luso-Brazilian topics are expected to take at least one 500-level Spanish course.

 - A total of at least 15 course units at the graduate level (14 for letter grade credit, and one that may be an audit in the third year)